kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 * *gender inequality*

 ### NATIONAL ORIGIN DISCRIMINATION
-> Employees allege that the organization is discriminatory on the grounds of nationality.
+> Employees allege that organization is discriminatory on the grounds of nationality.

 __Exemplary statements reported by employees:__